 B.A., Stanford University; M.A., Ph.D., University of Virginia

-Most of my publications relate either to the genre of the medieval dream vision or to the poetry of Geoffrey Chaucer.
-I am especially intrigued by the philosophical backgrounds to the dream vision.
-More recently I have been researching the links between the field broadly known as "food studies" (especially as it reflects anthropological concerns) and "The Canterbury Tales."
+Most of my publications relate to medieval dream poems or to the remarkable father of English Poetry, Geoffrey Chaucer.
+I am especially intrigued by interdisciplinary connections for example, the link between the anthropological field broadly known as "food studies" and Chaucer's Canterbury Tales.
 In addition to my literary critical writings, I am also an editor.
-In 2007 I published the Norton Critical edition of Chaucer's early poetry, a volume that includes Chaucer's four dream visions and his minor poems.
+In 2007 I published the Norton Critical edition of Chaucer's early poetry, a volume that is widely used in undergraduate and graduate courses.